Blake-Madden/tinyexpr-plusplus/README.md

 ## Binding to Functions Accepting Strings

-Functions can also accept quoted string literals from a formula (e.g, looking a value up by name):
+Functions can also accept quoted string literals from a formula (e.g., looking a value up by name):

 ```
 DBQUERY("/Equipment/Temp", 3)